PatrickDiallo23/PatrickDiallo23/README.md

 ## 🏆 Achievements

 - 🌟 Contributed to [JAIG](https://github.com/sonkin/JAIG) - Contributed to Java GenAI-powered Code Generator open source project by integrating Azure OpenAI API into JAIG (as the main contribution).
+- 🌟 Contributed to [Timefold](https://github.com/timefoldai) - Contributed to Timefold Solver open source project by porting some Java Planning examples to Python.

 ## 📬 Get in Touch